Steward-ownership is capitalism 2.0

 In addition to all this, these companies typically generate many kinds of societal benefits that extend beyond their owners and customers.
 Charitable donations by ZEISS are a great example of this.
 Bosch, meanwhile, has been a pioneer in investing in environmentally friendly technology.

 The term “steward-ownership” was coined by Purpose Network, a German organization that is researching this model, developing it further, and helping organizations transform into it.
 The team behind the organization also operates an impact fund called Purpose Ventures, which invests exclusively in steward-owned companies.
-Purpose Network works for a paradigm shift in the economy, with the goal of transforming it from profit maximization to purpose maximisation.
+Purpose Network works for a paradigm shift in the economy, with the goal of transforming it from profit maximization to purpose maximization.

 Based on the research Purpose Network has conducted, the following two key principles apply to all steward-owned companies.